-Collective Teacher Efficacy (CTE) Practice Profile lle Essential Function Exemplary Implementation Proficient Close to Proficient Far from Proficient 7 District/Building leaders provide opportunities for teachers to experience the four sources of efficacy, and teachers have a combined belief that they have a major impact on student learning.
+Collective Teacher Efficacy (CTE) Practice Profile actice Profile Essential Function Exemplary Implementation Proficient Close to Proficient Far from Proficient Н District/Building leaders provide opportunities for teachers to experience the four sources of efficacy , and teachers have a combined belief that they have a major impact on student learning.
 When considering the last 12 month, educators strongly agree the following five criteria are true of their experience.
 They have successfully implemented a new instructional strategy or practice learned in training (affective state).
 They have received feedback and encouragement regarding the implementation of an instructional strategy or practice learned in training (social persuasion).
 They have seen others in their building implement a new instructional strategy or practice learned in training (vicarious experience).
-They have collected informal or formal data to indicate they have successfully implemented a new instructional strategy or practice learned in training (mastery experience).
+They have successfully implemented a new instructional strategy or practice learned in training (mastery experience).
+They have successfully implemented a new instructional strategy or practice learned in training (mastery experience).
 They report they have the resources and support needed to make a major impact on student learning.
 When considering the last 12 months, educators mostly agree the five criteria are true of their experience.
 When considering the last 12 months, educators agree some of the five criteria are true of their experience.
 When considering the last 12 months, educators disagree any of five criteria have been true of their experience.
 7 District/Building leaders provide opportunities for teacher collaboration that encourages the development of social networks focused on improving instructional practice.
 When considering the last 12 month, educators strongly agree the following four criteria are true of their experience.
 They participate in conversations with other teachers about ways to improve instruction 3 or more times per week.
 Their collaborative conversations with other teachers are helpful for improving instructional practice.
 They are part of formal and informal collaborative social networks.
 They experience shared leadership within teams.
 When considering the last 12 months, educators mostly agree the four criteria are true of their experience.
 When considering the last 12 months, educators agree some of the four criteria are true of their experience.
-When considering the last 12 months, educators disagree any of four criteria have been true of their experience. ю District/Building leaders design school structures, promote professional development, and allot time in ways that support the development of teacher leadership.
-When considering the last 12 month, educators strongly agree they participate in school leadership opportunities through work focused on school and/or district improvement, professional development provided by themselves and/or colleagues, work focused on strengthening school and/or district curriculum, opportunities to participate in professional organizations, and work focused on family/community partnerships.
+When considering the last 12 months, educators disagree any of four criteria have been true of their experience. m District/Building leaders design school structures, promote professional development, and allot time in ways that support the development of teacher leadership.
+When considering the last 12 month, educators strongly agree they participate in school leadership opportunities through the following five criteria. • Work focused on school and/or district improvement. • Professional development provided by themselves and/or colleagues. • Work focused on strengthening school and/or district curriculum. • Opportunities to participate in professional organizations.
+Work focused on family/community partnerships.
 When considering the last 12 months, educators mostly agree the five criteria are true of their experience.
 When considering the last 12 months, educators agree some of the five criteria are true of their experience.
 When considering the last 12 months, educators disagree any of five criteria have been true of their experience.